SpongePowered/SpongeDocs/source/about/faq.rst

 --------------------------

 Sponge provides a Plugin API.
 This means that you can create new content and gamemodes on the go.
-Have a look at your plugin pages to get a quick-start: :doc:`../plugin/index`
+Have a look at our plugin pages to get a quick-start: :doc:`../plugin/index`

 What can't I do with Sponge? / Limitations of Sponge?
 -----------------------------------------------------